-Remittances from Fieldwood Energy LLC accounted for 100 percent and 91 percent of the Partnership's oil and gas sales for the years 2015 and 2014, respectively.
-Shell Trading Company and BP Products North America each accounted for 34 percent of the Partnership's oil and gas sales for the year 2013.
+Remittances from Fieldwood Energy LLC accounted for 43 percent, 100 percent, and 91 percent of the Partnership's oil and gas sales for the years 2016, 2015, and 2014, respectively.
+Approximately 57 percent of the Partnership's oil and gas sales in 2016 were to Chevron Products Company.